-When cutting the model, always wear protective glasses/safety goggles to prevent plastic splinters or dust from injuring your eyes.
+Always wear protective glasses/safety goggles to prevent plastic splinters or dust from injuring your eyes when cutting the model.

-When using the UV flashlight for curing raw gel, always wear UV protective goggles, gloves, and clothing that completely covers your body, such as a long-sleeved shirt and long pants).
+Always wear UV protective goggles, gloves, and clothing that completely covers your body, such as a long-sleeved shirt and long pants, when using the UV flashlight for curing raw gel.

 Working tools should be used only by experienced personnel.
 When using any type of equipment, it is imperative to use it in accordance with the manufacturer’s safety instructions.
-Do not use a product without safety instructions.
+Do not use a product without reviewing the safety instructions.